Iranian police clash with protesters over currency plunge

 A computer dealer said he had halted sales because of the volatility in the currency market.
 “The same product can change price within an hour,” he said by telephone.

-The protests began around the bazaar and spread, according to the opposition website Kaleme, to Imam Khomeini Square and Ferdowsi Avenue - scene of bloody protests against Ahmadinejad’s re-election in 2009.
+The protests centered around the bazaar and spread, according to the opposition website Kaleme, to Imam Khomeini Square and Ferdowsi Avenue -- scene of bloody protests against Ahmadinejad’s re-election in 2009.

-Protesters shouted “Mahmoud the traitor - you’ve ruined the country” and “Don’t fear, don’t fear - we are all together,” the website said.
+Protesters shouted slogans like “Mahmoud the traitor - you’ve ruined the country” and “Don’t fear, don’t fear - we are all together,” the website said.

 The semi-official Mehr news agency said the largest gatherings were around the currency-trading centers of Ferdowsi Avenue, the Istanbul intersection, and Imam Khomeini Square and that security forces had been deployed to disperse the protests.